-- Printed List: If you cannot or do not wish to report new hire information electronically, you might be able to have your accounting, payroll, or personnel software create a printed list containing your new hire data.
-The printed list must contain all of the required information. - W-4 form: You may choose to submit a W-4 form as a new hire report.
-If you do, please ensure that the W-4 is easily readable and has the employer's name, Federal Employer Identification Number, and address written in blocks 8 and 10 on each form. - New hire reports may either be faxed or mailed to the following:
+- Submit a W-4 form as a new hire report.
+Please ensure that the W-4 is easily readable and has the employer's name, Federal Employer Identification Number, and address written in blocks 8 and 10 on each form. - New hire reports may either be faxed or mailed to the following: